Table of Contents

 🎯 Ready, target, tailor!

 I wanted to create a Centili website visually unique and tailored to the audience we targeted.
-On the other side, stakeholders were gravitating to already proven design of the holding company’s website.
-I understood why but that was not enough of a reason not to tailor our website to our users.
+On the other side, stakeholders were gravitating to already proven design and principles of the holding company’s website.
+I understood why but that was not enough of a reason not to further tailor the website to our users.
 The problem was that brand authority parent company’s website had didn’t play a significant role here because our holding company is in telecommunications and messaging business and we are in payment and gaming industry.
 Our website should have reflected that.
 Take Google and Android for example, or even better Coca-Cola and Fanta.
 Drastic difference between those websites.

 I tried hard to explain my intentions and fought to defend my ideas.
 I tried to justify my reasons, but my idea almost entirely got rejected 😡.
 Moreover, that decision affected other parts of the design such as branding and product design.
 We basically tailored our designs to the users of our parent company’s products and services and not to our own!